Moor Pool Residents Association

 Chair: Margaret Harrold chair@moorpool.org

-An Invitation from the Moor Pool Heritage Trust
+Moor Pool Heritage Festival

-Join us for the annual Moor Pool Heritage Festival, a celebration of the unique heritage and vibrant community spirit of the Moor Pool Estate!
-Taking place in the heart of one of Birmingham’s ‘best kept architectural secrets’ (according to English Heritage), the festival offers a fun-filled day for all ages, with guided tours, self-guided trails, activities for children, musical performances and taster sessions of our regular groups and clubs.
+Taking place in the heart of one of Birmingham’s ‘best kept architectural secrets’ (according to English Heritage), the Festival offers a fun-filled day for all ages, with guided tours, self-guided trails, activities for children, musical performances and taster sessions of our regular groups and clubs.
 Explore the charming architecture, lush green spaces and heritage buildings that make Moor Pool so special.

 If you’re interested in lending a hand, please get in touch with with Barbara at manager@moorpoolhall.com We’d love to have you on the team!